 Concluding Notes on Creating an Effective Web Development Proposal

 When you complete drafting the proposal, double-check for language and data errors.
-After being ensured that everything is OK, convert the proposal into a PDF file.
-Add a digital signature line to the proposal.
-This will help your clients accepting the proposal by putting their signatures.
+Being ensured that everything is OK, convert it into a PDF file.
+Add a digital signature line to the bid.
+It will help your clients accepting the proposal by putting their signatures.

 Mail it to the client with a covering letter from your official email id.
 Don’t forget to add your name, designation, and phone number in the signature line of the email.